Anglesey: Geology

 These rocks are schists and phyllites, often contorted and disturbed.
 The general line of strike of the formations in the island is from north-east to south-west.
 A belt of granitic rocks lies just north-west of the central Precambrian mass, reaching from Llanfaelog near the coast to the vicinity of Llanerchymedd.
 Between this granite and the Precambrian of Holyhead is a narrow tract of Ordovician slates and grits with Llandovery beds in places, spreading out in the north of the island between Dulas Bay and Carmel Point.
 A small patch of Ordovician strata lies on the northern side of Beaumaris.
 In parts, these Ordovician rocks are much folded, crushed and metamorphosed, and associated with schists and altered volcanic rocks which are probably Precambrian.
 Between the eastern and central Precambrian masses Carboniferous rocks are found.
 Carboniferous Limestone occupies a broad area south of Lligwy Bay and Pentraeth, and sends a narrow spur in south-westwards by Llangefni to Malltraeth Sands.
 It is underlain on the north-west by a red basement conglomerate and yellow sandstone (sometimes considered of Old Red Sandstone age).
 Limestone occurs again on the north coast around Llanfihangel and Llangoed; and in the south-west round Llanidan near the Menai Strait.
 Puffin Island is made of Carboniferous Limestone.
 Malltraeth Marsh is occupied by Coal Measures, and a small patch of the same formation appears near Tal-y-foel Ferry on the Menai Strait.
 A patch of rhyolitic/felsitic rocks forms Parys Mountain, where copper and iron ochre have been worked.
 Serpentine (Mona Marble) is found near Llanfair-yn-Neubwll and upon the opposite shore in Holyhead.
 Anglesey is the only onshore part of the UK to have sediments dated to the Early Middle Miocene (?Langhian).

 Under the name GeoMôn, affirming its extraordinary geological heritage, the island gained membership of the European Geoparks Network in spring 2009. and the Global Geoparks Network in September 2010.
+It has also been designated as a UNESCO Global Geopark since 2015.